 Tip 4.
 Ending a book with a cliffhanger

-While ending a book with a cliffhanger might seem like a good idea, don’t do it unless you are planing on writing another book to resolve the cliffhanger!
+In theory ending a book with a cliffhanger seems like a good idea.
+But don’t do it unless you are planing on writing another book to resolve the cliffhanger!
 Using a cliffhanger in a standalone or the last book in a series leaves readers frustrated, instead of giving them a feeling of satisfaction that comes from knowing the outcome of events at the end of a book.

 Tip 5.
 Crafting a cliffhanger